This document describes the quirks of connecting a Raspberry Pi running the OS Raspbian "Jessie" to the RPI_wpa2 wireless service.

 - Obtain the appropriate certificate files from .CIO.
 As of 6/17/19, the correct certificate is called "radiusauth_net_rpi_edu_cert.cer".
+It is attached to this article.
 Copy the certificate files to /usr/share/ca-certificates.
 Rename it so the extension is ".crt"

 - Register the new certificate with the Pi.
 Be sure to scroll to the bottom of the list and verify that the newly added RPI certificate is asterixed: